Natan Sharansky: Israeli political career

-In 1995, Sharansky and Yoel Edelstein founded the Yisrael BaAliyah party (a play of words, since "aliya" means both Jewish emigration to Israel and "rise", thus the party name means "(People of) Israel immigrating (to the State of Israel)", as well as "Israel on the rise"), promoting the absorption of the Soviet Jews into Israeli society.
+In 1995, Sharansky and Yoel Edelstein founded the Yisrael BaAliyah party (a play on words, since "aliya" means both Jewish emigration to Israel and "rise", thus the party name means "(People of) Israel immigrating (to the State of Israel)", as well as "Israel on the rise"), promoting the absorption of the Soviet Jews into Israeli society.
 The party won seven Knesset seats in 1996.
 It won 6 seats in the 1999 Israeli legislative election, gaining two ministerial posts, but left the government on 11 July 2000 in response to suggestions that Prime Minister Ehud Barak's negotiations with the Palestinians would result in a division of Jerusalem.
 After Ariel Sharon won a special election for Prime Minister in 2001, the party joined his new government and was again given two ministerial posts.

 In the January 2003 elections, the party was reduced to just two seats.
 Sharansky resigned from the Knesset and was replaced by Edelstein.
 However, he remained party chairman and decided to merge it into Likud (which had won the election with 38 seats).
 The merger went through on 10 March 2003, and Sharansky was appointed Minister of Jerusalem Affairs.

 From March 2003 – May 2005, he was Israel's Minister without Portfolio, responsible for Jerusalem's social and Jewish diaspora affairs.
 Under this position, Sharansky chaired a secret committee that approved the confiscation of East Jerusalem property of West Bank Palestinians.
 This decision was reversed after an outcry from the Israeli left and the international community.

 Previously he served as the Deputy Prime Minister of Israel, Minister of Housing and Construction since March 2001, Interior Minister of Israel (July 1999 – resigned in July 2000), Minister of Industry and Trade (1996–1999).

 He resigned from the cabinet in April 2005 to protest plans to withdraw Israeli settlements from the Gaza Strip and northern West Bank.

 He was re-elected to the Knesset in March 2006 as a member of the Likud Party.
-On 20 November 2006, he resigned from the Knesset.
+On 20 November 2006, he resigned from the Knesset to head a think tank at the Shalem Center.